marc-aurele-besner/mymultisig-contract/README.md

 A minimalistic Solidity smart contract designed for secure and streamlined transactions, MyMultiSig.app simplifies the multisig process for an easy and convenient experience 💻.
 The contract is integrated with the mymultisig.app web app for an enhanced user experience 📱.

+🔥 This smart contract is a multi-signature wallet, which means that a certain number of owners need to sign off on a transaction before it's executed. 💰

+💻 The code is written in Solidity and uses two external libraries, ReentrancyGuard and EIP712, for added security. 🔒

+📈 The contract keeps track of various important details, like the name of the contract, the transaction nonce, the number of owners, and who the owners are. 📝

+🎉 The contract also has events for adding and removing owners, changing the threshold, executing and failing transactions, and reaching the end of its life (when the nonce hits a certain limit). 💬

+💬 When you're ready to make a transaction, you can call the execTransaction function and pass along the destination address, the amount of Ether to transfer, any data you want to include, the gas limit, and the signatures from the necessary owners. 💸

+💻 The signatures are verified using the \_validateSignature function, and the transaction is executed using the call opcode in assembly. 💻

+🎉 If the signatures are valid and there's enough gas, the transaction is a success and a TransactionExecuted event is emitted.
+If not, a TransactionFailed event is emitted. 💬

 ## 🔒 Advantages of Using MyMultiSig.app

 1. **Security:** 🔒 A multisig contract requires multiple signatures before a transaction can be executed, making it more secure compared to a single signature transaction.